earthobservations/phenodata/README.rst

 .. note::

-    The species presets like ``mellifera-eu-primary`` are currently stored in `presets.json <https://github.com/hiveeyes/phenodata/blob/master/phenodata/dwd/presets.json>`__.
+    The species presets like ``mellifera-de-primary`` and others are currently stored in `presets.json <https://github.com/hiveeyes/phenodata/blob/master/phenodata/dwd/presets.json>`__.